Assets of community value

-The Localism Act 2011, which came in to effect on 21 September 2012, has created a provision allowing defined community groups, including Parish Councils, to ask their Local Authority to list assets that meet the relevant criteria as being of “community value”.
+The Localism Act 2011 came into effect on 21 September 2012.
+It created a provision allow defined community groups, including parish councils, to ask their Local Authority to list assets that meet the relevant criteria as being of 'community value'.

 The Localism Act defines an asset / land of community value if:

-- it is realistic to think that there can continue to be (or it is realistic to think that there is a time in the next 5 years) non-ancillary use of the building or land that would further the social wellbeing or social interests of the local community.
+- It is realistic to think that there can continue to be (or it is realistic to think that there is a time in the next five years) non-ancillary use of the building or land that would further the social wellbeing or social interests of the local community.

 This provision is designed to create more opportunities for local groups to bid for buildings and land defined as community assets when the owner wishes to sell them, enabling them opportunity to preserve facilities that are important to them.

 There are certain assets that cannot be listed.
 These are set out below:

 - A residential property together with any land connected to that residential property, as defined in the regulations